How to Host a Monthly Poetry Wine and Chocolate Party

 The Origin of Poetry Nights in Moscow, Idaho

-Usually 'poetry night' was hosted by a couple who were each active in the community both professionally and in volunteer activities.
+Usually 'poetry night' was hosted by a couple who were each active in the community both professionally (he was a minister nearing retirement) and in volunteer activities.
 I'll call them Adam and Zoe.
-The story they told about the origin of having a monthly wine and chocolate potluck poetry party was that "a few years ago" their grown son while home for a visit suggested the idea to them.
-I do not know if the notion just popped into his head or if he had experienced such a poetry party elsewhere.
+The story they told about the origin of having a monthly wine and chocolate potluck poetry party was that their son while home for a visit told of experiencing such a poetry party and urged them to try it.

 Specifically, he suggested that Adam and Zoe invite some friends and acquaintances over for a Saturday evening and ask each to bring from one to a few poems that they like (or, if they wished, original poems), plus a bottle of wine or anything chocolate to share.